luizrcb/luizrcb/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ... -->

-My name is Luiz Bertoni.
+My name is Luiz Bertoni also known as [Luber](https://foundryvtt.com/community/luizbertoni).
 I work as a full-stack software engineer!
-In my free time, I do some fun side projects for Foundry VTT.
+In my free time, I do some [fun side projects](https://foundryvtt.com/community/luizbertoni/packages) for Foundry VTT.

 📫 How to reach me: